 If you are wondering why gossiping feels so completely satisfying, here are the top 10 reasons why women just can’t stop themselves from indulging in one of life’s naughty little pleasures.

 1. Gossip gives women a feeling of fitting in with others.
 It is almost like telling a secret to someone else, which means that you trust the person you are talking to.
 This may be understood also as forming a bond over gossip.

 2. Gossiping helps you make friends.
 By gossiping and sharing light or dark secrets, you are actually helping to form friendships, or so many girls believe.

 3. Gossip reduces stress.
 For some reason, hearing bad news about other people actually makes us feel better.
-It gives us a happy feeling to hear that our lives are better than we thought.
-When you hear someone got fired, you may actually not feel happy about it, but at least when you compare yourself to that person, it feel s like you are in better position.
+It gives us a happiness feeling to hear that our lives are better than we thought.
+When you hear someone got fired, you may actually not feel happy about it, but at least when you compare yourself to that person, it feels like you are in better position.